YotamAviv/oneofus/test_plan.md

     - type in "nerdster.org", yes, overwrite my key.
     - refresh the Nerdster and check it out..
     - Problems:
+      - BUG: I see that Andrew still has his own delegate key even though it's now claimed by me and seems to be mine, too.
       - BUG: Clear my reaction doesn't completely work (2 delegates, might be in wrong order..)

 - Start again (wipe) (probably not necessary, can probably optimize)